 1. Chamber music for the purpose of the championship is defined as a group consisting of 3-8 players, one player/singer per part, with no conductor or adult accompanist.
 All groups entering the championship must comply with this definition.

 2. One online entry form per group must be submitted by someone over the age of 18 on behalf of the group.
-The entry form must be fully completed, and entry fees paid by 5.00pm AEDT Thursday 21 May 2020.
-The entry fee is non-refundable.
+The entry form must be fully completed by 5.00pm AEDT Thursday 27 August 2020.

 1. Groups with a minimum of three and maximum of eight performers can enter.

-2. All performers must be enrolled in a full-time Australian secondary school program (or home-school equivalent) as at 6 September 2020.
+2. All performers must be enrolled in a full-time Australian primary or secondary school program (or home-school equivalent) as at 13 September 2020.

-3. Primary school students are permitted to perform in a group if more than 50% of the group are in secondary school.
+3. Primary school students are permitted to perform in a group if at least 50% of the group are in secondary school.

 4. Adults are not permitted to accompany the group on piano or any other instrument.

-5. Groups selected for the Semi-Finals and Grand Final must perform the same work, with the same personnel, as in their First Round performance video.
+5. Groups selected for the Grand Final must perform the same work, with the same personnel, as in their First Round performance video.

 1. Any combination of instruments and/or voice may be used, but the group may not include a conductor.
 Amplification is not permitted except in the case of instruments which by their nature require it or where required by the score.
 Vocalists are not permitted to use a microphone.